 Not only will you spend your days on the beach and within the crystal clear seas, but our volunteer accommodation is located just a 10 second walk away!
 This means you can experience the breath-taking coastlines all day, everyday!

 You will have long weekends to go and explore what this beautiful island has to offer.
 You can put your newfound diving skills to good use with many famous dive sites nearby, including Tulamben, Amed and Lovina.
 You can relax for a few days and visit ancient temples, large waterfalls and trek through the dense jungles where you may come across the unique Monkey Forest.

-Throughout the day you will be involved with many activities and with so much to do, no two days will be the same!
+Throughout the day you will be involved with many activities, there is so much to do!
 You will be volunteering from Monday to Thursday from 8am to 5pm with a long lunch break in between – to relax during the hottest part of the day!
 Some of the activities you may get involved with are:

-- Educating the local community about the importance of environmental awareness
+- Educating the local community about the importance of environmental awareness, including recycling

 - Beach and reef cleans